tal-damari/JavaOOPWorkingWithThreads/README.md

 This is a given class assignment from course called "Android 1".

-In this assignment we were given to create threads in ou program, which we have 3 workers who implement an array that have 15 places with the number of customers.
+In this assignment we were given to create threads in our program, which we have 3 workers who implement an array that have 15 places with the number of customers.

 What I did is that I implemented a static array in class Worker, and created its own critical section which every thread has to go through.